 The principal dentist had overall responsibility for the management, clinical leadership and for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Staff had identified lead roles and oversight for areas including safeguarding, infection control and staff training and the practice had systems to support staff in these roles.
+Staff had identified lead roles and oversight for areas including safeguarding, infection control and monitoring patient feedback and the practice had systems to support staff in these roles.

 The practice had policies, procedures and risk assessments to support the management of the service and to protect patients and staff.
 These included arrangements to monitor the quality of the service and make improvements.
-The outcomes from risk assessments, audits and reviews were shared on a regular basis as part of an annual programme for learning and improvement.
+The outcomes from risk assessments, audits and reviews were shared on a regular basis for learning and improvement.
 Action plans were developed and implemented where needed to maintain and improve quality and safety within the practice.